RamboV/DNSDB_Connector_Readme/README.md

 The connector supports the following operations:
 * `RRSet Lookup`: The “rrset” lookup queries DNSDB’s RRset index, which supports “forward” lookups based on the owner name of an RRset.

+* `RRSet Lookup with RRType`: The “rrset” lookup queries DNSDB’s RRset index, which supports “forward” lookups based on the owner name of an RRset.

+* `RRSet Lookup with RRType and Bailiwick`: The “rrset” lookup queries DNSDB’s RRset index, which supports “forward” lookups based on the owner name of an RRset.

 * `RData Lookup`: The “rdata” lookup queries DNSDB’s Rdata index, which supports “inverse” lookups based on Rdata record values.

+* `RData Lookup with RRType`: The “rdata” lookup queries DNSDB’s Rdata index, which supports “inverse” lookups based on Rdata record values.

-* `Flex Search`: Flexible Search adds both Regular Expressions and Globbing support to the DNSDB API to expand the types of search queries and add more control to searches.
+* `Flexible Search`: Flexible Search adds both Regular Expressions and Globbing support to the DNSDB API to expand the types of search queries and add more control to searches.

-* `Rate Limit`: Retrieve service limits
+* `Service Limits`: Retrieve service limits

 ## Access Your API Key
 Register for a free API key at https://www.farsightsecurity.com/solutions/dnsdb/ .